 Notice that the design (the orange blocks) are not being used to define the semantic areas of the page.
-Looks a little confusing, but shows well that layout HTML and semantic HTML5 have distinct roles.
+They are the design of the page — for humans.
+It looks a little confusing but shows well that design layout HTML and semantic HTML5 have distinct roles.

 In the real world, the semantic markup often follows the layout more than this example.
 General rule: A section forms part of something else.
 An article is its own thing.

 Also note, that here I added a nav section to the footer.
 Logically, just like the header, the footer contains navigational elements.